eXist-db/existdb-saml/README.md

 version of this code runs in production on a large site, interfacing with a "PingFederate" SAML IDP installation.

-This code passed auditing and pen-testing by a third party on behalf of the customer.
+Version 1.0 of this code passed auditing and pen-testing by a third party on behalf of the customer.

 ## How to use (in simple terms)